hphelion/documentation/moonshot/install.install-modules-reference.md

 <tr style="background-color: white; color: black;">
 <td> Cluster Admin Password </td>
 <td> &lt;password> </td>
-<td> The password for the administrative user for Swift in the swauth method. **Note:** Not used - HP Cloud OS defaults to Keystone authentication. </td>
+<td> The password for the administrative user for Swift in the swauth method. **Note:** Not used - HP Cloud OS for Moonshot defaults to Keystone authentication. </td>
 </tr>

 <tr style="background-color: white; color: black;">